Want the perfect workout program?

 Following a workout split will provide your training with structure, which ensures you never walk into the gym without specific exercises, targeted muscles, and goals for reps and sets in mind.
 It also sets you up to successfully progressive overload, which is essential for building muscle.

-With that in mind, let's get into the very best workout splits for women.
+With that in mind, let's get into the best workout splits for women.
 I've highlighted multiple options, so you can find the one best suited to your goals, schedule, and time available.
-Let's go, ladies!
+I'll provide details for each of the best splits listed, full routines, and key programming tips you need to be successful.

 Table of Contents: